-Applications should include a cover page and a project proposal (5 pages maximum, 11 point Arial font, single-spaced, 1 inch margins on all sides) containing a proposal summary, specific aims, background, preliminary data if any, and experimental design and methods.
-A budget and budget justification are separately required, along with NIH-format CV’s of the PI and co-PI, and a brief letter from each outlining how this project will enable his or her lab to expand their effort in autism research and how they propose to continue the project after the first year.
-The lead PI should combine all of this material into one PDF, and then submit via email to firstname.lastname@example.org.
+Applications must include four components: a cover page, a project proposal, budget materials, and PI materials.
+The project proposal must include the following sections: proposal summary, specific aims, background, preliminary data if any, and experimental design and methods.
+The budget materials include a budget summary and budget justification.
+PI materials include NIH-format CVs for PI and Co-PI, and a brief letter from each outlining how this project will enable his or her lab to expand their effort in autism research and how they propose to continue the project after the first year.
+The lead PI should submit the cover page as well as a combined file including all other components via email to firstname.lastname@example.org.

-The next deadline for Seed Grant applications is February 28, 2014.
+The next deadline for Seed Grant applications will be in early autumn, 2014.